troperville

 - Internal Selection

-- The US cover art for Disgaea 3 pretty much just has the main character Mao, and the game's title on it.
-Very minimalistic compared to the US boxarts of the previous games, which at least feature most of the main characters, and extremely minimalistic compared to the JP boxart, which is a character montage featuring all of the main characters, a ton of the generic humanoid classes, and some of the monster classes.
+- The North American cover art for Disgaea 3: Absence of Justice pretty much just has the main character Mao, and the game's title on it.
+Very minimalistic compared to the North American boxarts of the previous games, which at least feature most of the main characters, and extremely minimalistic compared to the Japanese boxart, which is a character montage featuring all of the main characters, plus most of the generic units, as well.

-- The Japanese and PAL releases of Final Fantasy games from VII to X originally had a cover with the game's logo on a white background.
+- The Japanese and European/Australian releases of games from VII to XIV, originally had a cover with the game's logo on a white background.
 Examples 1

 - Final Fantasy IV's SNES release also utilized a minimalist cover